redrohX/sass-for-kega/README.md

 ###Base
 The base folder contains the base of the site.
 It's divided into several files and a folder with mixins.
-- The variables file contains all site specific colors, fonts, link-colors, button-types and everything else that can fit in a reusable variable.
+- variables; The variables file contains all site specific colors, fonts, link-colors, button-types and everything else that can fit in a reusable variable.
-- The functions file contains Kega specific functions, usually specific to the project or tools like a strip-unit function.
+- functions; The functions file contains Kega specific functions, usually specific to the project or tools like a strip-unit function.
-- Helpers are usually placeholder selectors (%foo) or classes (.foo) that can be included into the project.
+- helpers; Helpers are usually placeholder selectors (%foo) or classes (.foo) that can be included into the project.
 For example: you can find the clearfix rule in here.
-- General is where we keep our default styling for common elements such as the body and anchor tags.
+- general; General is where we keep our default styling for common elements such as the body and anchor tags.
 See it as our own reset file.
-- Mixins allow you to define styles that can be re-used throughout the stylesheet.
+- mixins; Mixins allow you to define styles that can be re-used throughout the stylesheet.
 It's where we keep our gradients, prefixers, box-shadow and other logic.

 ###Modules
 Modules contain segments that are reused throughout the site.
 These are usually a combination of elements that make up a bigger module.